Florida Appellate Practice and Advocacy Eight Edition

 §4.47 Milligan v.
 CCC Info.
 Servs., 920 F.3d 146 (2d Cir.
 2019), held the appraisal process under an insurance policy constituted arbitration for purposes of the FAA.

-§6.2 Effective January 2022, the supreme court adopted Rule 9.143 addressing “crime victims” under Florida’s Marsy’s Law constitutional amendment.
+§6.2 Rule 9.143 addresses “crime victims” under Florida’s Marsy’s Law constitutional amendment.

 §7.3 Cite update: Waves of Hialeah, Inc. v.
 Machado, 300 So.
 3d 688 (Fla.
 3d DCA 2018).